AtlasUnion/Kernel-Development/docs/Preparation/Boot Sequence.md

 ### Protected Mode

 As the size of the memory get larger and the price per bytes drop drastically, Real Mode can no longer satisfy people who demand more memory.
 Also, Real Mode provides no means of protection as one program can override any of the 1 MB region and any program can execute any instructions they want.
 With those needs, Intel devise so called Protected Mode.
 Protected Mode gives programmers access to larger addressable memory and Privilege level to protect execution.
 We will further discuss Protected Mode in later sections.

+[^1]: Can be extended to 446 bytes if override next two fields
+[^2]: 0x0000 indicating read-write; 0x5A5A indicating read-only